High-Risk Pregnancy Specialists in Plano

 OB / GYN Hospitalists

-Two board-certified OB / GYN physicians are on-site in our department 24 hours a day, seven days a week.
+A board-certified OB / GYN physician is onsite 24 hours a day, seven days a week.
 As in-house, hospital-based doctors, they support your physician by providing obstetric and gynecological care during emergencies and any time your own doctor is unavailable.

 Maternal & Fetal Medicine